Deansie/homelab/README.md

 ## Security Awareness regarding GitOps

 This repository includes internal IPs (e.g., `192.168.0.201` for Keepalived VIP, `10.244.x.x` for Flannel) and hostnames (e.g., `k8s`, `worker-149`) to serve as the single source of truth for the homelab.
 These are private within a firewalled LAN, with no public exposure.
 For demo purposes, this simplifies the GitOps workflow with FluxCD.
 In production, IPs/hostnames would be sanitized (e.g., `<VIP>`) and sensitive data encrypted (e.g., Sealed Secrets).
-This trade-off showcases transparency while acknowledging secure practices.The repository is managed by **FluxCD**, with pull requests visible publicly to showcase collaborative GitOps workflows.
+This trade-off showcases transparency while acknowledging secure practices.The repository is planned to be managed by **FluxCD**, with pull requests visible publicly to showcase collaborative GitOps workflows.

 ## Future Implementations